Generic Name: oxycodone (ox i KOE done)

 What other drugs will affect Oxecta?

 Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
 Ask your doctor before taking Oxecta with a sleeping pill, muscle relaxer, other pain medicine, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with oxycodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

-More Oxecta resources
+More about Oxecta (oxycodone)